beladiyachintan/DUHacks_Project_2.0/README.md

 ``ADVANTAGES``

  Anaylisis of data like weight
  Using SCADA screen we can give the command to leap as well

 ``DISADVANTAGE``

  Need electricity always
-Full heavy load then it can not work properley
+ Full heavy load then it can not work properley.